Juniper/py-jnpr-wlc/README.md

   You can issue WLC XML RPCs in a few different ways.
 These methods use Python metaprogramming techniques.
-  Metapgramming means the this module automatically generates the XML RPC commands on-the-fly without having to maintain a specific set of functions.
-The benefit of this approach is that the module will work with any version of the WLC; i.e. there is no static binding to specific WLC XML libraries.
+  Metapgramming means the this module automatically generates the XML RPC commands on-the-fly without having to maintain a static set of function bound to a specifc WLC release of code.

   For _simple_ XML RPCs, you can do following way: